jasonwolfg/zoom-meetings-sms/blueprint/index.md

    ![Credentials configuration](images/1CConfigurationCredentials.png "Configure credentials for web services data action")

-4. For **User Defined (OAuth)** credential type, add the following five fields, enter the required values, and then click **OK**:
+4. Select **User Defined** credential type, add the following field, enter the required values, and then click **OK**:

-* A: Set the client_id to the Application (client) ID from your Zoom app.
+* A: Set the token to the JWT Token from your Zoom app.
-* B: Set the client_secret to the Client Secret from your Zoom app.
-* C: Set the grant_type to client_credentials.

    ![Configure credential fields and values](images/1DFieldsandValues.png "Select credential type and add field names and values")